kmcnaught/OptikeyCoder/README.md

 - Add larger SuggestionGrid for situations in which you want more suggestions visible

 Keyboard features:
-- Reset prediction mid-word for camel_case, snakeCase variable names
+- Reset prediction mid-word for snake_case, CamelCase variable names
 - Specific keyboard for VS Code, including lockable shortcut bar, snippets, navigation and more
 - Colour styling of keyboard to help find symbols